temirlan-k/star-wars-catalog/README.md

 # StarWars Project

 This project is a web application that provides detailed information about characters, planets, and starships from the Star Wars universe.
-It is built with a React frontend and a Node.js backend.
+It is built with a MERN stack.

 ## Table of Contents